Making Change

 Helping animals, supporting community

-The Animal Welfare League of Alexandria, or AWLA, rescued Raven’s cat at just a few weeks old when she was found in a storm drain with three of her litter mates.
-The kittens were brought back to the shelter where they were cleaned, fed, and named after the Teenage Mutant Ninja Turtles.
-(Zelda was originally called Raphaela.)
+Zelda was only a few weeks old when she was found in a storm drain with three of her siblings.
+The kittens were brought back to the Animal Welfare League of Alexandria where they were cleaned, fed, and named after the Teenage Mutant Ninja Turtles, a nod to their subterranean hiding spot.
+Zelda, originally called Raphaela, was soon adopted by the MainStreet Bank employee.

 Above: Zelda and her siblings when they first arrived at AWLA.
 (Photo: Animal Welfare League of Alexandria)

-Their community pet pantry provides free supplies for those struggling to make ends meet.
-They have a state-of-the-art mobile veterinary clinic and offer low-cost vaccination and microchip clinics and community pet wellness events with free veterinary care.
 They have a robust set of educational programs and offer behavioral help for owners struggling with issues like dog separation anxiety.
 They even have a program where community members facing crises like homelessness or hospitalization can have their pets temporarily cared for by the shelter.

 “We want to keep people and pets together.
 The No. 1 reason pets are surrendered is usually because of some financial hardship,” Sarah said.
 “We can reduce the number of animals that don’t have homes by supporting the community as a whole.”